chimeric/dokuwiki-plugin-medialist/README.md

 in order to specify the scope parameter.

-To list the media files linked in the specific page, use:
+To list media files linked in the specific page, use:

     {{medialist>wikipage}}

-To list the media files linked in the current page use:
+To list media files linked in the current page use:

     {{medialist>@ID@}} or {{medialist>@NS@:@PAGE@}}